New speakers are added continuously. Please check back to see the latest updates to the program.

 Simon Wardley is a researcher for the Leading Edge Forum focused on the intersection of IT strategy and new technologies.
-Simon is a seasoned executive who has spent the last 15 years defining future IT strategies for companies in the FMCG, retail, and IT industries—from Canon’s early leadership in the cloud-computing space in 2005...
+Simon is a seasoned executive who has spent the last 15 years defining future IT strategies for companies in the fast-moving consumer goods (FMCG), retail, and IT industries—from Canon’s early leadership in the cloud...
 Read More.

 Jim Wasko, Vice President – IBM Open Systems Development, is responsible for the IBM Linux development team across all IBM systems and storage, as well as a variety of other open source and non-open source software development efforts in IBM.

 Jim’s Linux involvement began in 2000 leading the team that provided...
 Read More.

 Emma Jane Hogbin Westby is an internationally renowned open source software advocate, technical author, and teacher.
 In January 2010 she was recognized by The Google Diversity Programme for her efforts in increasing female participation in software development.
 She is a frequent speaker at open source conferences in Canada, US, and Europe and has volunteered for...
 Read More.